-Product pricing is one of the biggest questions retailers face for a reason.
-The relationship between an item’s price and its quality — and perceived value to consumers — is oftentimes the deciding factor in shaping whether or not a purchase ever takes place.
+Agile product pricing strategies is one of the biggest questions retailers face for a reason.
+The relationship between an item’s price and its quality — and perceived value to consumers — is oftentimes the deciding factor in shaping whether or not purchase ever takes place.

 In such an increasingly crowded marketplace, the concept of cash cow marketing has been called into question, leaving sellers in the eCommerce space and beyond to reevaluate how they approach their respective businesses.
 Fortunately, the Price Quality Matrix presents a simple way to leverage product value and address the pricing dilemma head-on.

 Designed by Philip Kotler, the Price Quality Matrix centers on the cross-section between the two metrics that lend the model its name.
 By determining the position of your products or services relative to the competition, retailers can use the price and quality of each item to identify where they stand in the market.
 Of course, this knowledge can then be incorporated directly into your decision-making process when it comes time to devise a pricing strategy.
 Just think of it as another way to assess your relevance in today’s fast-paced and ever-changing business landscape.